Sabbats Made Easy: Cheat-Sheet for the Wheel of the Year

 Gods/Goddesses: Lugh, Tuatha de Danann, Gaia, and Mother Goddesses.

-Magical Workings: Fruitfulness, endurance, love, strength and skill, handfastings, success.
+Magical Workings: Fruitfulness, endurance, love, strength and skill, handfastings, confidence, success.

 Decorations: Sheaves of wheat, barley, oats, fruits, berries, grapes, the sun, the god.